Tea Biscuit

 Understanding the key chemical compounds helps explain why tea biscuit pairs well with certain ingredients.

-Complex compounds formed during baking that create nutty, toasted flavors and golden brown color
+Develop during baking to create subtle toasted grain flavors and pleasing golden-brown color

 Quick Tips